 Students receive quarterly progress reports throughout the semester.
 Final grades for core academic courses are received at the end of the semester (end of the 18th week).
 Parents should contact their child's teacher if there are any questions concerning grades recorded or information contained on the child's report card if they do not get any updates such as weekly emails, progress reports every 4.5 weeks, teacher messages, calls, or emails.
 The RCSA Governing Board, in compliance with State Standards, approves the grading scale.
-Grades are reported numerically on all progress reports and report cards.
-Any grade below 60 is failing.
+Grades are reported with a number and/or a letter grade on all progress reports and report cards.
+Any grade below 60% (D) is failing.

-Mid-quarter Progress Reports may be sent home approximately halfway through each grading period.
+Mid-quarter Progress Reports may be sent home/made available on RCSA Connect approximately halfway through each grading period.
 Progress Reports indicate how well a student is meeting the standards and are distributed with ample time for remediation and improvement to occur.
-Progress Reports should be signed and returned to the school.